Kitbashery/kitbashery.github.io/docs/modular-ai/example-module.md

 * Overrides for `conditions` and `actions` of AIModule.cs are required, however can be encapsulated in `#if UNITY_EDITOR` if you do not want to use them to build UI dropdowns for runtime behaviour editing.

 * Make sure you don't have any AIAgents selected in the inspector when you make changes to the `conditions` or `actions` arrays this may break the dropdown for that inspected agent.
 See [Issue #6](https://github.com/Kitbashery/Modular-AI/issues/6) in modular AI's GitHub repo for more information.
+A workaround for this is to reset the module component.

+* Do not rearrange the strings entered into an action/condition override array once they are in use in your project this will cause visual bugs in the editor.

 ```csharp